Riverscapes/QRAVEPlugin/src/project_upload.md

 ### Modify Project

 - [ ] Existing project can be visited in Data Exchange
-- [ ] FAIL: Project has been deleted remotely
+- [ ] SHOULD_FAIL: Project has been deleted remotely
-- [ ] FAIL: Project has been modified remotely since this change
+- [ ] SHOULD_FAIL: Project has been modified remotely since this change
 - [ ] SUCESS: Existing ORG project is modified
   - [ ] Only new files uploaded
   - [ ] Deleted files are deleted